renatocaliari/contornos/docs/en/start.md

 - [Curiosities](en/curiosities)
 - [Questions & Answers](en/questions)
   - How to get started with the Contornos system?
-  - How to map and divide the contornos?
+  - How to map and split the contornos?
   - How to measure the impact of changes in organizational design?
   - and much more.
 - [References](en/references)